hunter-teacher-cert/cohort-3-summer-work-Kmaschm/methods/09_collab.md

 [During each section, teacher circulates without looking at student papers.
 Keeping an eye on group work, teacher may suggest roles for students if needed: getting materials, writing names, alternating writing instructions, talking through instructions, noting what order things need to be drawn in, etc]

 #### Presentation of instructions
-Each group presents instructions (holding paper, reading instructions) while Kate the Robot follows instructions.
+Each group presents instructions (holding paper, reading instructions) while  [Teacher Name] the Robot follows instructions.
+Use of robot voice & movements strongly encouraged!

 #### Debrief
 * How did this go?
 (Students share original drawing.